 Westlaw is a specialized database of primary law, legal analysis and litigation materials.

 NOAA has a site-wide license for the bibliographic management tool Endnote.
-This tool helps you keep track of and create citations to the sources you use.
+This tool helps you keep track of and create citations to the sources you use and create bibliographies.
+Information on how to download is at https://sites.google.com/a/noaa.gov/nites-endnote/.

-To download ENDNOTE X6, please contact your Line Office Rep:
+To download ENDNOTE X7, please contact your Line Office Rep:

 Extensive training resources are available on the Endnote website